whbyaoi/BTCShadow/README.md

 # BTCShadow
 BTC Shadow is a highly interactive tool for analyzing and exploring bitcoin data in graph form.
-Currently, the BTC Shadow is updating.
-But you can also utilize it.
+Currently, the functions of BTC Shadow is not completed and in the future we wil update.

+We provide an excutable version and an example dataset to try BTC shadow.
 The tool and examples can be obtained in <a>https://1drv.ms/u/s!AibfqbdWxrYZh38Yp6L8IHqG8qhi?e=md1jwT  and https://1drv.ms/u/s!AibfqbdWxrYZh31Cvz0EHnH7S0OX?e=apjCv4

 ## Loading data
 BTC Shadow supports only one type of bitcoin data, which is obtained by crawling the [website] in JSON format.
 You can click File - Add and then choose a folder witch contains blocks folders.
 They look like these below.